lorforlinux/docs.beagleboard.io/boards/pocketbeagle2/04-expansion.rst

 Cape Header Connectors
 **********************

-Beagle cape expansion interface on the PocketBeagle2 like other Beagles is comprised of two headers P1 & P2.
+Beagle cape expansion interface on PocketBeagle 2 like other Beagles is comprised of two headers P1 & P2.
 All signals on the expansion headers are **3.3V** unless otherwise indicated. **On some of the cape header pins on PocketBeagle2 multiple SoC pins are shorted and only one of them should be used at a time.** Information regarding the double/shorted pins is provided